therealcooperpark/D2_weapon_predictions/README.md

   # D2 Weapon Predictions

-  This is my attempt at building a Machine Learning model to accurately predict the archetype of a Legendary (purple) weapon from Destiny 2 given its characteristics.
-Characteristics include:
+  This is my attempt at building a Machine Learning model to accurately predict the archetype of a Legendary (purple) weapon from Destiny 2 given its characteristics. **All current modeling is done in `predictions.ipynb`** Characteristics include:

   - All weapon stats (e.g., Handling, Range, Aim Assistance, etc.)
   - Ammo type (e.g., Primary, Special, Heavy)